 An ecosystem may be defined and studied at sizes in areas ranging from a small pond to a global biome; such as, prairies or tropical rain forests.

-Describing situations involving the study of the geographic distribution of plants and animals.
+A description of situations that involve the study of the geographic or the worldly distribution of plants and animals.

 1. The science of the geographical distribution of living things, animal (zoogeography) and vegetable (phytogeography).